Za’atar Chicken with Tahini Lemon Sauce

 Za’atar is a Middle Eastern spice blend made from a combination of dried herbs, spices, and seeds.
 The exact ingredients may vary depending on the region, but the most common ingredients include dried thyme, sumac, sesame seeds, and salt.
 Other spices that may be used include oregano, marjoram, and cumin.

 Za’atar originated in the Levant region of the Middle East, which includes modern-day Lebanon, Syria, Jordan, and Israel and has been used in Middle Eastern cuisine for thousands of years.
 It is a staple in many dishes including breakfast foods, salads and grilled meats.
-It has a unique flavor profile with a slightly tangy, earthy, and nutty flavor with hints of citrus and herbaceous notes.
-The sumac in the blend adds a slightly tart and tangy taste, while the sesame seeds add a nutty texture and flavor.
+The mIddle eastern spice mix has a unique flavor profile with a slightly tangy, earthy, and nutty flavor with hints of citrus and herbaceous notes.
+The ground sumac in the blend adds a slightly tart and tangy taste, while the sesame seeds add a nutty texture and flavor.

 Want to make this za’atar chicken but don’t have any za’atar?
 Don’t stress!
 It’s a relatively easy spice to find.
 I have found za’atar in the herb and spice aisle of 2 of my local grocery stores, but you should also be able to find it at a local middle eastern market or grocery store.
 If you live in a more rural area then I would recommend buying it off amazon, although it’s a big bottle it will last years in your cupboard and can be used in an endless number of ways.